paulopoig/ThomaSIGHTS/README.md

 ## Contact
 If you have any questions about this project or would like to use this framework for your use case, please feel free to contact me at:
 Paulo Danque - paulobrave17@gmail.com

+A quick note: certain essential assets, including the training model and specific frameworks for ThomaSIGHTS, are currently unavailable here.
+As a result, the application may be rendered unusable in certain cases.
+Notably, the size of these assets, particularly the training model and certain components of ToothVision, surpasses 100 MB, leading to their restriction by Github.

+ThomaSIGHTS is currently in the early Alpha development stages, so the files represent only a small portion of the envisioned system capabilities.
+For the most up-to-date information on the status of ThomaSIGHTS and its ongoing development, please feel free to contact me directly.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>